Mehmed Şevket Eygi

-Mehmed Şevket Eygi (February 7, 1933 – July 12, 2019) was a Turkish journalist, writer, columnist, and Holocaust denier.
-He had Islamist-nationalist views, including some that were described as antisemitic or conspiracy theories by various sources.
-Eygi was imprisoned for many years, including for demagoguery in 2002 and 2006.
+Mehmed Şevket Eygi (February 7, 1933 – July 12, 2019) was a Turkish journalist, writer, columnist, conspiracy theorist, and Holocaust denier.
+Ideologically an Islamist and anti-communist, his columns have allegedly led to Bloody Sunday in 1969.
+He was imprisoned for many years, including for demagoguery in 2002 and 2006.

 Biography

 Eygi was born on February 7, 1933, in the Ereğli district of Zonguldak as the only child of his family.
-He completed his primary, secondary and high school education in Galatasaray High School.
-Eygi learned French at Galatsaray High School He received a scholarship for Faculty of Political Science, Ankara University in 1952.
+He completed his primary, secondary, and high school education in Galatasaray High School.
+He learned French at Galatasaray High School.
+He received his bachelor's degree from the Faculty of Political Science of Ankara University in 1952.
 While attending university, he worked as a translator at the French Cultural Center in Ankara.

 After graduating from university in 1956, he worked as a translator at the Directorate of Religious Affairs for two years.
 After this, he worked as the private secretary of Ömer Nasuhi Bilmen.
 Eygi began publishing the daily Bugün newspaper in 1966.
-In February 1969, he made a call for jihad in relation to the anchoring of the US 6th Fleet in Istanbul.
-This resulted in the "Eygi Bloody Sunday" attack in which two people were killed and 200 people were injured.
+In February 1969, he called for jihad against communists protesting the docking of the U.S. Sixth Fleet in Istanbul.
+This resulted in the "Bloody Sunday" attack in which two people were killed and 200 people were injured.

-Before dying, Eygi donated over 45,000 books to the Presidential Library.
+Before dying, he donated over 45,000 books to the Presidential Library.